Skip to Content

 • Volcanic rock

-Perlite and Orchid bark, as well as volcanic rock and activated charcoal, will ensure that the mix is airy and well-draining.
+Perlite and Orchid bark, volcanic rock, and activated charcoal will ensure the mix is airy and well-draining.
 Peat moss, as well as Coconut coir, ensure that the soil mix retains moisture and nutrients.
-Charcoal is a great way to further increase the airiness of the soil and remove bad smell and toxins.
+Charcoal is a great way to increase the airiness of the soil further and remove bad smells and toxins.

 The benefit is that it is simple and it is working quite well.
-However, as the Sphagnum Moss itself does not contain any nutrients, it is important to fertilize regularly.
+However, as the sphagnum moss contains no nutrients, it is important to fertilize regularly.

 Light

 Bright filtered light is best.
-Anthurium Veitchii is growing near the top of trees where it gets a lot of natural sunlight that is filtered through the treetops and leaves.
+Anthurium Veitchii is growing near the top of trees where it gets a lot of natural sunlight filtered through the treetops and leaves.

-A good window direction is an east-facing window as it will get loads of indirect light throughout the day.
+A good window direction is an east-facing window.
+This window direction will get loads of indirect light throughout the day.

 Read more about sunlight and window direction here.